 Section 10-13-9.
-Violations deemed a public nuisance
+Violations Deemed a Public Nuisance

-Incidents involving Consistent Premises or Consistent Responsible Persons that violate any of the provisions of this Article and threaten the public peace, health, safety, and welfare, are declared and deemed a nuisance, which the Town may abate as provided in Article 8-5 of this Code, under A.R.S. § 9-240, as amended, by removing nuisances and punishing persons committing nuisances, or in any other manner authorized by law.
+Incidents involving Consistent Premises or Consistent Responsible Persons that violate any of the provisions of this Article and threaten the public peace, health, safety, and welfare, are declared and deemed a nuisance, which the Town may abate as provided in Article 8-5, pursuant to A.R.S. § 9-240, as amended, by removing nuisances and punishing persons committing nuisances, or in any other manner authorized by law.

-SECTION 7.
+SECTION 9.
 Chapter 10 (Offenses), at the Table of Contents, Article 10-14 (Short-Term Rentals Responsible Party Requirements and Other Violations) is hereby amended as follows (deletions shown as strikethroughs and additions shown in bold type):